Towards Simple and Provable Parameter-Free Adaptive Gradient Methods: Experiments

 \subsection{Large Language Model (LLM) Pretraining}

-In this subsection, we pretrain GPT-2 models with 125M and 355M parameters using the OpenWebText dataset.
-For the baseline, we employ the AdamW optimizer instead of Adam, as empirically AdamW performs better than Adam in LLM tasks .
+We also pretrain GPT-2 models with 125M and 355M parameters using the OpenWebText dataset.
+For the baseline, we employ the AdamW optimizer instead of Adam, since empirically AdamW performs better than Adam in LLM tasks.
 For all parameter-free algorithms, including our proposed Adam++, we apply decoupled weight decay to align with AdamW, referring to the adjusted version of Adam++ as AdamW++.
 In detail, AdamW uses a standard cosine learning rate schedule with 2000 warm-up steps.
-The batch size is set to 480, with a learning rate of $6e^{-4}$ for GPT-2 small and $3e^{-4}$ for GPT-2 medium, as specified in \citet{liu2023sophia}.
 All parameter-free algorithms use the same hyperparameters and learning rate schedule as AdamW.
 Additional details for pretraining are provided in Appendix~\ref{app:detail}.

-In Figures~\ref{fig:gpt-small} and~\ref{fig:gpt-medium}, we observe that AdamW++ outperforms AdamW by 0.02 in both training loss and validation loss on GPT-2 small and GPT-2 medium.
-In contrast, Prodigy performs 0.01 worse than AdamW on GPT-2 small and matches AdamW on GPT-2 medium, while D-Adapt Adam shows the weakest performance on these tasks.
-These results emphasize the ability of our algorithm to effectively handle large-scale language tasks.
+From Figures~\ref{fig:gpt-small} and~\ref{fig:gpt-medium} in the Appendix~\ref{sec:language_model_task_figs}, we observe that AdamW++ outperforms AdamW by 0.02 in both training loss and validation loss on GPT-2 small and GPT-2 medium.
+In contrast, Prodigy is worse than AdamW on GPT-2 small and matches AdamW on GPT-2 medium, while D-Adapt Adam shows the weakest performance on these tasks.
+These results emphasize the ability of our algorithm to effectively handle large-scale language modeling tasks.